estudioChispa/100-days-of-code/r1-log.md

 ### R1D5
 Basic layout of my iOS app.
 It includes a map which is why I spent time with the MapKit tutorial.
 Super helpful.

+### R1D6
+iOS and Swift.
+Today’s topic: Auto Layout.
+Trouble with a scroll view not working as expected led to a tutorial or two.